-It looked like the away dressing room had hit their stride and would begin the T20 round with another confidence boosting win, reminding NZ just who was in charge, but the 1st T20 failed to live up to expectations, New Zealand proving their fighting spirit with an upset win.
+It looked like the away dressing room had hit their stride and would begin the T20 round with another confidence-boosting win, reminding NZ just who was in charge, but the 1st T20 failed to live up to expectations, New Zealand proving their fighting spirit with an upset win.
 Few saw that coming, bookmakers happy to sit on the fence and let punters sort it out themselves, and we were off-target when advising a bet on India’s domination to continue.

-Not only did New Zealand win the 1st T20 against the run of play, they did it at a canter and shocked even their own fans when smashing their way to a simple 80-run cheer.
+Not only did New Zealand win the 1st T20 against the run of play, but they also did it at a canter and shocked even their own fans when smashing their way to a simple 80-run cheer.
 The scoreboard read New Zealand 219-6 (20.0), which was more than enough to see off an opponent who managed only 139 all out (19.2).
 A beating?
 More like a bit of a mauling for a side who, perhaps, allowed themselves to become a little too confident.

 Will we see more of the same in the 2nd T20 on Thursday or will India do as they have done already in this tour and hit back to stamp out any hopes amongst the locals?
-The level of performance in the 1st T20 would suggest the home cheer would be favourite, but that’s not how odds makers see this match going and there are a few surprises in the betting.
+The level of performance in the 1st T20 would suggest the home cheer would be favourite, but that’s not how oddsmakers see this match going and there are a few surprises in the betting.

 Away Win Picked

 Traders refuse to get too carried away with New Zealand’s 1st T20 win and have chosen, instead, to stick with the form side of the two and price India as favourites to get level.
-We were surprised to see the result of the opener, and it went against our thinking, but we’re happy to stick to our guns and keep faith with an India side who have barely put a foot out of place since arriving.
+We were surprised to see the result of the opener, and it went against our thinking, but we’re happy to stick to our guns and keep faith with an India side who has barely put a foot out of place since arriving.

 They will need to seriously improve on Wednesday’s efforts if they are to grab the desired result, but we think going 1-0 down in the series will act as a wake-up call to all concerned and we’re taking them to level things at 1-1 and force what will be a gripping decider on Sunday.
 Followers can get the away day at 8/11 with Coral.
-That’s our best bet, but we wouldn’t be in a rush to talk anyone out of backing New Zealand for two-in-a-row, if that was their approach.
+That’s our best bet, but we wouldn’t be in a rush to talk anyone out of backing New Zealand for two-in-a-row if that was their approach.
 NZ are 11/10 for the win and there’s much to like about that quote.

 More Match Betting

-If you’d rather avoid the unpredictability of the match winner betting, you’ll be glad to learn there’s plenty more available in the specials to catch your attention.
+If you’d rather avoid the unpredictability of the match-winner betting, you’ll be glad to learn there’s plenty more available in the specials to catch your attention.
 The top New Zealand batsman charts has Colin Munro as 11/4 favourite, joint with teammate Kane Williamson.
 We’d rather play Tim Seifert at 7/2 – all prices available at Coral.
 The same market on the opposite side of the fence shows bookies fancy Rohit Sharma who’s a 9/4 jolly.
 We’ll trust our stake money to Shubman Gill again, available at a tempting 5/1.

 Top New Zealand bowler betting has Ish Sodhi as 5/2 market leader, ahead of Lockie Ferguson at 7/2 and the 7/2 of Mitchell Santner.
-Top India wicket taker is led by Kuldeep Yadav at 9/4, with Yuzvendra Chahal 11/4 and Bhuvneshwar Kumar trading 3/1.
+Top India wicket-taker is led by Kuldeep Yadav at 9/4, with Yuzvendra Chahal 11/4 and Bhuvneshwar Kumar trading 3/1.